-- "Horizontal fairness" is considered and applied, taking into consideration the following: - · seniority or length of service; - · qualifications, experience, ability, competence, potential: - employee demotions due to restructuring or legitimate reason without a reduction in pay or remuneration; - shortage of relevant skill in a particular job classification; and - · work performance. - "Vertical fairness" is considered and applied. - The results of the latest benchmarking or salary survey exercise is taken into account to ensure market competitiveness. - Inflation and cost of living expenses. - Company affordability.
+- "Horizontal fairness" is considered and applied, taking into consideration the following: - seniority or length of service; - qualifications, experience, ability, competence, potential: - employee demotions due to restructuring or legitimate reason without a reduction in pay or remuneration; - shortage of relevant skill in a particular job classification; and - work performance.

+• "Vertical fairness" is considered and applied.